studylab1/SAMR-Enum-Lab/Tools_Comparison.md

 - **Cross-forest Support**: Indicates if the tool can perform enumeration across domains within a forest trust.
 - **OpNum Coverage**: Lists supported SAMR operation numbers.
 - **Excessive Permission Detection**: Specifies the default access permissions required by each tool.
-- **Data Parsing and Accuracy**: Evaluates whether tools correctly interpret and retrieve all fields from SAMR responses and align the output with the expected protocol structures.
+- **Data Parsing and Accuracy**: Evaluates whether tools correctly interpret and retrieve all fields from SAMR responses and ensure output alignment with expected protocol structures.
 Includes verification of field completeness and consistency in results across SAMR operations.
 - **Supported Authentication Types**: Details whether NTLM, Kerberos, or both protocols are supported (Multi-Authentication Compatible).
 - **Access Level Requirements**: Specifies whether administrator privileges are required for operation.

 ## Tool Comparison Results

 > **Note:** The evaluation results analyze tools’ support for cross-forest SAMR requests.
-If a tool does not support cross-forest SAMR or uses a different protocol for enumeration, other criteria are not assessed, and the corresponding values are marked as "Not Applicable".
+If a tool does not support cross-forest SAMR enumeration or relies on a different protocol for enumeration, other criteria are not assessed, corresponding values are marked as "Not Applicable".

 | Tool Name    | Cross-Forest Request Support | OpNum Coverage (23 total, grouped) | Excessive Permission Detection | Data Parsing and Accuracy | Supported Authentication Types | Access Level Requirements |
 |--------------|------------------------------|----------------|--------------------------------|---------------------------|--------------------------------|---------------------------|